mikrono/tModLoaderWiki_kr_ko/ModWorld.md

 A more advanced option to PostWorldGen, this method allows you modify the list of Generation Passes before a new world begins to be generated.
 For example, removing the "Planting Trees" pass will cause a world to generate without trees.
 Placing a new Generation Pass before the "Dungeon" pass will prevent the the mod's pass from cutting into the dungeon.

+### public virtual void PostUpdate()

+Use this method to have things happen in the world.
+In vanilla Terraria, a good example of code suitable for this hook is how Falling Stars fall to the ground during the night.
+This hook is called every frame.